- TOP CITIES

 -

-Stage 2: Presence of tumor in the pancreas and has either spread to nearby tissues, organs, or lymph nodes.
+Stage 2: The presence of a tumor in the pancreas, which has spread to nearby tissues, organs, or lymph nodes.

 -